 In 1976 The Gadsden Hotel was the first in Douglas to make it on the National Register of Historic Places.
 The Gadsden Hotel is an impressive five story building with a grand entrance dominated by a white marble staircase, Tiffany-stained glass, murals of desert scenes, decorative gold leaf on the ceiling and dark red tile of the floor.
-The historic hotel has been featured in many magazines with many stories about the visitors and infamous stories of John Wayne, Amelia Earhart, Elenor Roosevelt and even Pacho Villa riding in on his horse up the grand staircase.
+The historic hotel has been featured in many magazines with many stories about the visitors and infamous stories of John Wayne, Amelia

+~~Each a Pacific Electric Villa Rica~~ and ~~horses~~ gallops horse up the grand staircase.
 This hotel also boasts as an attractive hotel for visitors to stay in when visiting Douglas especially in the infamous room 333.